 Frequently Asked Questions

 It depends on the background knowledge you are bringing with you.
-Some students need a brief review (2-4 weeks) while others take longer to get ready to test.
+Some students need a brief review (2-4 weeks) while others take longer.

-The Skills U Centers have the GED Ready: Official Practice Test.
-It is half the number of questions and half the time limit.
-If you follow the guidelines, it is a very good indicator of how you will do on the real test.
-In Kentucky, test candidates must score a 150 or higher in the subject area being tested to become eligible to schedule your GED test subject.
+The Skills U Centers administer the GED Ready.
+It is half the number of questions and half the time as the actual GED test; therefore it is a good indicator of how you will do on the real test.
+In Kentucky, test candidates must score a 145 or higher in the subject area being tested to become eligible to schedule that section of your GED test.

 There is no easy answer.
 It depends on the following questions: